Let's Clear Things Up

 What happens if I forget to pick up my bread?

-Cathy will try not to take it personally!
-Seriously,
+Cathy will try not to take it personally—it’s a rare Friday when everyone remembers!

-Bread ordered but not picked up counts against your subscription.
+Items ordered but not picked up are still considered a purchase, and Cathy will require payment (or count it against your subscription).
 SO PLEASE, REMEMBER TO PICK UP YOUR BREAD!

 What's the best way to store, freeze or reheat my bread?